steipete/canvas/README.md

 ## Platform

 Primary target is macOS (headed mode is the default).
 Other platforms can build, but you’ll likely want to pass `--browser-bin` explicitly.

+## Roadmap

+- DevTools port / websocket URL exposure: right now we control Chrome via `chromedp` but we don’t surface a “DevTools port” you can attach to (nor do we support attaching to an existing Chrome).